 One advantage of the Lares trek is that there is more than one possible route.
 These various routes share the name “Lares” because they all arrive to, depart from, or pass through the Lares Valley.
 The multiple paths mean that travelers have greater flexibility to determine the difficulty and duration of the trek.
 Most routes end in Ollantaytambo, and from there, transport is by train to Aguas Calientes for the icing on the cake, a Machu Picchu tour.

-For tips on how to prepare for Lares, the Inca Trail, and other treks to Machu Picchu, read our Trekking FAQs.
-Our expert travel advisors at Peru For Less are also available to assist with any other questions and concerns.
+Our expert travel advisors at Peru For Less are available to assist with any questions and concerns.
+Contact us now to begin planning your dream trip to Peru!

 Anabel has been exploring the length and width of South America since 2010.
 Ditching preconceptions, settling into the local pace, and embracing the unexpected are the tenets of her philosophy of travel – and life.